0xSero/partisia-docs/docs/node-operations/run-a-reader-node.md

 ### Secure shell (SSH)

-It is sensible to use SSH when connection to your server.
+Use SSH when connection to your server.
 Most VPS hosting sites have a SSH guide specific to their hosting platform, so you should follow the specifics of your hosting provider's SSH guide.

 ### Configure your firewall